 If you were an assassin who had to kill an entire room of people you could get a Mandrake, bring it to the event, use a Petrificus Totalus charm on it, and then toss it into the room.
 Once the spell wore off its cries would kill everyone, right?
 There’s nothing about how far you have to be away from the cry for it not to be fatal either, which means there’s a chance you could hear it a few kilometres away and still die.

 There are certainly some problems like growing the mandrake, which, given their nature as conscious creatures, might be hard to get a hold of; however, every witch and wizard who attended Hogwarts knows how to take care of them and tend to their needs.

 In Harry Potter and the Chambers of Secrets, Ron Weasley transfigures Scabbers, his rat, into a weird furry water goblet.
 Now in Prisoner of Azkaban, we learn that Scabbers is in fact a human named Peter Pettigrew.
 With that logic it’s not too far of a stretch to say that you can turn a human being into an object if you’re talented enough… unlike Ron.

-Now your imagination is probably already spinning with the possibilities.
 As we see in Harry Potter and the Order of the Phoenix, a human being can be transfigured into an animal as Impostor Moody turned Draco Malfoy into a ferret.
 You could turn a human into a fish and watch them suffocate on the ground.